18F/handbook/_pages/getting-started/classes/travel-101.md

 The TTS travel team is comprised of the following individuals.
 Please send your questions to them through the above-mentioned channels and not through individual emails or Slack DMs.

-- Matt Ryan (primary, in training, TTS Operations)
+- Djemila McCray (primary, People Operations)
-- Ethan Heppner (backup, TTS Operations)
+- Steven Williams (backup, People Operations)

 \*_Please direct technical questions about Concur to the Business Applications Service Desk at (866) 450-6588 (press 2) or businessapps@gsa.gov.
 Questions about the [travel card application]({{site.baseurl}}/first-time-travel-travel-card/) should be routed to ronnail.rawls@gsa.gov._